MEI243/PS-CTA-Plaque-Atlas/README.md

         - `mean_segment_shapes.json` is the mean centerline shape of each individual segment in our cohort. `mean_concat_pts.json` stores the estimated intersection points on the mean segment shapes.
         - `mean_TREE_shapes.json` is the mean shape of coronary artery tree of our cohort.  `TREE_concat_pts.json` are intersection points on the reorganized coronary artery tree.
         - Other files are byproducts during execution of `Averaging_Ctl().execute()`
-    6. `cohort.csv`: Metadata of example data
+    6. `cohort.csv`: metadata of example data
-    7. `integrated_feature_table_samples.csv`: Characteristics of CCTA-detected plaques of example data.
+    7. `integrated_feature_table_samples.csv`: characteristics of CCTA-detected plaques of example data.
 2. **`results_demo/`**: results at different analysis levels (subject, segment, point).
     1. `subject_level/`: example of subject-level analysis table
     2. `segment_level/`: